pygobject/pycairo/docs/reference/patterns.rst

    .. method:: get_extend()

       :returns: the current extend strategy used for drawing the *Pattern*.
-      :rtype: int
+      :rtype: cairo.Extend

       Gets the current extend mode for the *Pattern*.
-See :ref:`EXTEND attributes <constants_EXTEND>`
-      for details on the semantics of each extend strategy.
+See :class:`cairo.Extend` attributes for details on the semantics of each extend strategy.

    .. method:: get_matrix()